yoav-klein/conan/create_hello_package/README.md

 ```

-The `conanfile.txt` is what defines our package.
+The `conanfile.py` is what defines our package.
 You can see it defines methods for retrieving the source, building and packaging.

 2. Create the package. <br>